 - Global recognition: Our degrees are globally recognised by accreditation bodies in Australia and around the world, giving our graduates an extra edge in the international job market.

-- Connections: you can also study a semester at one of over 100 Monash exchange partners worldwide, including our alliance with the University of Warwick.
+- Connections: you can also study a semester at one of over 100 Monash exchange partners worldwide, including our alliance with the University of Warwick

 - Location: Melbourne has a fantastic quality of living, a lively arts scene, great cultural diversity and a love of sport (EIU world’s most liveable city index 2011-2016)

 In a little more than 50 years, the University has grown to become Australia’s largest and among its most successful and progressive.